Blacksujit/SURAKSHA/README.md

 ## 🌟 **Web App Demo**

-[App Demo](recording.mp4) -- click to download Video of web app _A visual representation of the app's user interface_
+[App Demo](recording.mp4) -- click to download Video of web app

+_A visual representation of the app's working interface_

 ## Screenshots Of Web App: